lilive/Freeplane-Jumper/README.md

 - Case sensitive or insensitive search
 - Plain text or regular expressions search
 - Words can be searched in any order
+- Can focus the map view on the node selected in the results list
 - Search the whole map, only the siblings of the selected node, or its descendants
 - Results updated as you type
 - Matching text is highlighted in the results list